opnsense/tools/README.md

     # make rename-<set>[,<another_set>] VERSION=<new_name>

-The available targets are: base, kernel and package.
+The available targets are: base, distfiles, dvd, kernel, nano, packages, serial, vga and vm.

 The current state or a tagged state of required build repositories on the system can be printed using: